Immune thrombocytopenic purpura

 • Restrict activities to minimise the risk of head injury:

-• avoid contact sports (eg footy, rugby, soccer, hockey and martial arts)
+• Avoid contact sports eg football, rugby, soccer, hockey and martial arts

-• limit activities that have a risk for traumatic injury (eg horse-riding, riding a scooter, skate-board or bike, climbing on play-ground equipment)
+• Limit activities with risk for traumatic injury eg horse-riding, skiing, scooter, skateboard or bike riding, climbing on play-ground equipment including trampolines

-• Monitor for significant bleeding symptoms and go immediately to the emergency department if they occur
+• Monitor for significant bleeding symptoms; requires emergency department review

 Consider consultation with local paediatric team when